-Lawn Games and Local Beer Every Other Thursday (starts June 14), 6:30PM - 8:30PM Comstock House
+Lawn Games and Local Beer Thursday, August 23, 6:30PM - 8:30PM Comstock House

 We’ll be playing classic lawn games like kubb, molkky, skittles, bocce ball, and croquet; and we’ll be drinking local brews from community brewers like Junkyard Brewing Company, Drekker Brewing Company, and Fargo Brewing Company.